CircusHan/brfree/README.md

 1. **Prerequisites**
    - Python 3.8 or newer.
    - A terminal or command prompt.
-   - A TrueType font file `NanumGothic.ttf` placed in `app/static/fonts/` so PDF output shows Korean correctly.
+   - A TrueType font file `NanumSquareNeo-bRg.ttf` placed in `app/static/fonts/NanumSquareNeo/NanumSquareNeo/TTF/` so PDF output shows Korean correctly.
-     The system package `fonts-nanum` on Ubuntu contains this font or you can download it from <https://hangeul.naver.com/font>.
+     The font is included in this repository under that directory.

 2. **Clone the repository**
    ```bash